Johnny English Strikes Again: Plot

 However, English mixes up iPhones with a driving student, thus failing to convince MI7 and the Prime Minister of Volta's schemes.
 Hearing of both the restaurant and virtual reality incidents, she fires English and Bough and proceeds with the G12 meeting in Scotland.
 Bough convinces English to stop Volta anyway, enlisting his wife Lydia, a Navy captain of submarine HMS Vengeance, to arrive at Garroch Castle via Loch Nevis.

 Bhuletova attempts to kill Volta but, knowing she is a spy, he has immunized himself to her poison ring and removed her gun's firing pin.
 Scaling the castle using a powered bodysuit, English intervenes before Volta can kill her, who escapes.
 Volta plans to extort the G12 leaders by threatening to shut down the internet.
 English calls MI7, forgetting Lydia's warning about using a mobile near the submarine.
 An MI7 secretary unintentionally places two telephones next to each other: one on a call from English, the other from Lydia, calling to confirm a launch code English inadvertently keyed in.
 Mistakenly given the order to attack by English, Lydia launches a ballistic missile.
 The missile diverts to a Sherbet Fountain beacon left by English on the Dot Calm, destroying the yacht and Volta's server.

 English, in a suit of armour, Bough and Bhuletova chase Volta to his helicopter as he starts to reroute the attack to a server in Nevada.

-Bhuletova gives English a tablet to disable Volta's glass Aerospatiale Gazelle helicopter.
-When Volta mocks English's inability to use digital technology, the latter throws the tablet at the former, hitting him in the head and knocking him out, then smashes his phone with a sword to stop the attack.
-The Prime Minister praises and forgives English for his attitude, who accidentally disrobes before the press and G12 leaders while removing the armor.
+Bhuletova gives English a tablet to disable Volta's Aerospatiale Gazelle helicopter.
+When Volta mocks English's inability to use digital technology, English throws the tablet at Volta, hitting him in the head and knocking him out, then smashes his phone with a sword to stop the attack.
+The Prime Minister praises and forgives English for his attitude, who accidentally disrobes before the press and G12 leaders while removing the armour.

 English returns to his school as a guest speaker, welcomed by his students.
-However, to his horror, he sees the headmaster about to eat one of the explosive Jelly babies.
+However, to his horror, he sees the headmaster about to eat one of the explosive Jelly Babies.